-Sameera currently advises clients within Mitsubishi Corporation (Americas) on a variety of legal matters and was formerly a corporate associate in Sullivan & Cromwell LLP’s New York and London offices.
-Sameera holds an AB from Harvard College, where she was involved with the Lowell House Opera.
-Having previously served as a young patron of various arts organizations in London and New York City, Sameera joined the Board of ACO in 2018.
-Sameera’s dedication to ACO took on new relevance after a personal loss, which cemented her desire to help young, talented artists pursue their dreams, particularly in music.
+Sameera Troesch currently advises clients within Mitsubishi Corporation (Americas) on a variety of legal matters and was formerly a corporate associate in Sullivan & Cromwell LLP’s New York and London offices.
+She holds an AB from Harvard College, where she was involved with the Lowell House Opera.
+Having previously served as a young patron of various arts organizations in London and New York City, Troesch joined the Board of ACO in 2018.
+Her dedication to ACO took on new relevance after a personal loss, which cemented her desire to help young, talented artists pursue their dreams, particularly in music.

 Lyndsay Werking (she/her) is a self-described curious community connector.
 Her ultimate passion is original works created by living artists.
 She believes in the power of art to examine social issues, spark conversation, and bridge gaps between people.
 She joined ACO in May 2017 as the Director of Development and was appointed Acting President in September 2020.
 Accomplishments of recent years include launching ACO’s Commission Club, securing capacity building grants from the Altman Foundation and Baisley Powell Elebash Fund, working to design ACO’s new website, and increasing individual giving by sixty percent.